retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 - ``timedelta_unit`` defines a
   `datetime unit <https://numpy.org/doc/stable/reference/arrays.datetime.html#datetime-units>`_
-  which is used for the lifetime measuring;
+  that is used for the lifetime measuring;

 - ``log_scale`` sets logarithmic scale for the bins;

 - ``lower_cutoff_quantile``, ``upper_cutoff_quantile`` indicate the lower and upper quantiles
   (as floats between 0 and 1), the values between the quantiles only are considered for the histogram;

-- ``bins`` is a common for setting the number of the histogram bins.
-Also can be the name of a reference rule or the number of bins.
+- ``bins`` defines the number of histogram bins.
+Also can be the name of a reference rule or number of bins.
 See details in
   `numpy documentation <https://numpy.org/doc/stable/reference/generated/numpy.histogram_bin_edges.html>`_

 - ``figsize`` sets figure width and height in inches.

 .. note::

-    The method is especially useful for working together with :py:meth:`DeleteUsersByPathLength<retentioneering.data_processors_lib.delete_users_by_path_length.DeleteUsersByPathLength>`
+    The method is especially useful for selecting parameters to :py:meth:`DeleteUsersByPathLength<retentioneering.data_processors_lib.delete_users_by_path_length.DeleteUsersByPathLength>`
-    See :doc:`the user guide on preprocessing</user_guides/dataprocessors>` for the details.
+    See :doc:`the user guide on preprocessing</user_guides/dataprocessors>` for details.

 Timedelta between two events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So we've defined user lifetime as the timedelta between the beginning and the end of a user's path.
+Previously, we have defined user lifetime as the timedelta between the beginning and the end of a user's path.
 This can be generalized.
 :py:meth:`timedelta_hist()<retentioneering.eventstream.eventstream.Eventstream.timedelta_hist>`
-method shows a histogram for the distribution of the timedeltas between a couple of specified events.
+method shows a histogram for the distribution of timedeltas between a couple of specified events.

-The method supports the same formatting arguments (``timedelta_unit``, ``log_scale``, ``lower_cutoff_quantile``, ``upper_cutoff_quantile``, ``bins``, ``figsize``) as we've already mentioned in :ref:`user_lifetime_hist<common_hist_params>` method.
+The method supports similar formatting arguments (``timedelta_unit``, ``log_scale``, ``lower_cutoff_quantile``, ``upper_cutoff_quantile``, ``bins``, ``figsize``) as we have already mentioned in :ref:`user_lifetime_hist<common_hist_params>` method.

-If no arguments passed (except formatting arguments), timedeltas between all adjacent events are calculated within each user path.
+If no arguments are passed (except formatting arguments), timedeltas between all adjacent events are calculated within each user path.
 For example, this tiny eventstream

 .. figure:: /_static/user_guides/eventstream/02_timedelta_trivial_example.png